Maddy2k6/radar/README.md

 # 📖 Overview

-RADAR CHAN transforms a simple Arduino ultrasonic radar into an interactive futuristic visualization inspired by advanced HUD interfaces.
+RADAR CHAN is a browser-based radar visualization that communicates directly with an Arduino through the **Web Serial API**.

-The system continuously scans the surroundings using a servo-mounted HC-SR04 ultrasonic sensor and displays detected objects in real time through a responsive browser dashboard.
+The Arduino rotates an ultrasonic sensor using a servo motor, continuously measuring surrounding objects.
+Distance and angle data are streamed to the browser, where they are rendered as a futuristic animated radar interface.

 ---